The Trip

 Our story has been split between cities for almost two years.

-Now, for once, we’re all meeting in the same place — just one city and one celebration.
+Now, for once, we are all coming together in the same place — one city, one moment, one celebration.

 Where to stay?